 8:30 am – 4:30 pm

-This two-day course will be hosted at a local manufacturer that will be announced.
+This two-day course will be hosted at Kitchen Magic, located in Nazareth, PA.
 In traditional cultures only the “six sigma black belts” or “highly skilled” problem solvers are looking at the day-to-day issues team members may have.
 There are so many problems and yet not enough of the “specialized people” to go around.
 In Toyota’s culture the thinking is “Problem-Solving, Everybody-Everyday,” meaning we empower our people to make a difference in their own work areas.
 This is a powerful paradigm shift in how we do business in today’s industry.
 The 8-Step Problem Solving Process teaches how to unlock the extraordinary “brainpower” from everyone that makes the difference that could very well lead to improved company business indicators.
 It’s not only a process the team members learn but really an “expectation” of their job to think about improvements and not become complacent in their actions.
-The process used to strengthen problem solving skills is called the 8-Step Problem Solving process, some know it as TBP or Toyota Business Practices.
+The process used to strengthen problem solving skills is called the 8-Step Problem Solving Process, some know it as TBP or Toyota Business Practices.

 Day 1(AM) – (Values and Culture Segment) – discusses in detail the values that a company, along with its team members, should understand during their daily work activities and interactions.
 These values, principles and beliefs are centered on Continuous Improvement philosophies and Respect for People.
 Participants should see “Lean” as a way to do business (thinking) instead of a program.
 We will discuss Problem awareness /consciousness and will also introduce the “Tangible Actions” that give team members guidelines while they are using the problem-solving process to bring the company values “to life”.
 We will also focus the team member on “value added” activities that give the team member a “line of sight” to improving the company Hoshin (Business Plan) or KPI (Key Performance Indicator goals such as (Quality, Safety, Productivity and Cost) and to understand micro vs. macro PDCA thinking.
 Participants will be able to recognize gaps in their own environments/culture based on class discussion and exercises.
 Leadership roles and responsibilities will be discussed throughout with stories, activities and discussions.